 A custom computer milled framework of titanium is used to provide optimal strength and hygiene access for an acrylic tooth prosthesis.
 The acrylic teeth are milled from a single piece of acrylic for a strong, durable and esthetic restoration.
-This type of prosthesis is generally recommended for the lower jaw.

 With this procedure, the relative aesthetic is moderate.
 The resulting crown is almost similar to that of a natural tooth.
 In fact, one cannot tell the difference without a close examination.
 The good thing about it is that it’s low risk and one of the cheapest options available.
 The relatively low cost, however, does not mean that the dental prosthesis doesn’t serve its intended purpose.